CloudCannon/documentation/_authentication/1-none.md

 ***

-## Prototyping Sites
+## Free Plan Sites

-All prototyping sites with no authentication will have a splash screen before visitors can see your site.
+All sites on the free plan will have a splash screen before visitors can see your site.
-You can use authentication while prototyping instead, limiting the access to your team and clients.

 ![Splash screen](/img/authentication/none-login.png){: .screenshot}